List of Critical Role cast members: Liam O'Brien

 Campaign 1 sees O'Brien play Vax'ildan "Vax" Vessar, a half-elf rogue who multiclasses into paladin and later druid.
 Vax is the brother of Vex.
 In exchange for his sister's resurrection, Vax pledges his allegiance to the Raven Queen.
 For the Search for Grog and the Search for Bob one-shot specials, O'Brien plays Lieve'tel Toluse, an elven cleric of the Raven Queen.
 In the Dalen's Closet one-shot, O'Brien plays Derrig, a half-elf fighter who is a bodyguard of Keyleth.

 In Campaign 2, O'Brien plays Caleb Widogast, a human wizard who was enrolled at the Soltryce Academy, the Dwendalian Empire's premier magical school, until he was chosen to train to become an assassin for the Empire.
 This training was physically and mentally traumatizing, leading to a breakdown.
 Caleb is later known for inventing spells.

 O'Brien plays Orym of the Air Ashari in Campaign 3.
 Orym is a halfling fighter on a mission from Keyleth of the Air Ashari to investigate an attack in Marquet.
 This attack was similar to an attack on Keyleth in 837 PD which left both Orym's husband Will and Will's father Derrig dead.
 He travelled to Jrusar with other members of the Crown Keepers.

-In Campaign 4, O'Brien plays as Halandil Fang.
+In Campaign 4, O'Brien plays as Halandil "Hal" Fang, an orc bard who resides in Dol-Makjar and was granted the neighborhood's theater by the city's ruling council.
+He is the half-brother of Thjazi, and has multiple children, some with Thaisha.